aashishmalhotra/eda-haberman-survival-dataset/README.md

 # Haberman's Cancer Survival Data Set
 In this project, I did an Exploratory Data Analysis: in-depth analysis and visualization on the FIFA18 dataset.
 The dataset is collected at this [Kaggle repository]().
 The goal is to predict the best possible international squad lineups for these 10 teams: France, Germany, Spain, England, Brazil, Argentina, Belgium, Portugal, Uruguay, and Croatia at the 2018 World Cup this summer in Russia.

+I also wrote an accompanied blog post.
+An accompanied Medium blog post has been written and can be viewed here: [A Thorough Investigation of Haberman's Cancer Survival Dataset using Explorartory Data Analysis]().
 The complete notebook can be accessed [here]().

-I also wrote an accompanied blog post.
-An accompanied Medium blog post has been written and can be viewed here: [A Thorough Investigation of Haberman's Cancer Survival Dataset using Explorartory Data Analysis]()

 <p align="center">
   <img width="90%" height="" src="https://github.com/jessxphil/eda-haberman-survival-dataset/blob/master/1*s0dweU7HuJY3J1GJODDyDA.png">